Aquarium of the Pacific - Online Learning Center - Species Print Sheet

 Sexual maturity of these frogs is based more on body size than age.
 Males are usually 3.7 cm (1.5 in) in length and females 4.0 cm (1.6 in), lengths usually reached when the frogs are about 18 months old.
 Breeding occurs throughout the rainy season.
 The male sits on a leaf and calls a female with two trilling or buzzing calls, one lasting 6-7 seconds and the other 2-3 seconds.
 The attracted female and the male move to a moist area such as in a leaf litter or under rocks where she lays 8-28 gelatinous encased eggs that the male fertilizes as she lays them.
 The male visits the eggs to keep them moist but because of the wet environment, he does not need to moisten the eggs very often.
 The eggs that are 0.8-1.1 cm (0.3-0.4 in) long are ready to hatch in about two weeks.
 At that time the male uses his hind legs to free the grey-brown tadpoles from the egg mass.

 The fish-shaped tadpoles crawl onto the male’s back and he carries them to a larger area of water such as ground water or water trapped in the center of bromeliad plants or in a low tree hole..
-In about 10-14 weeks they metamorphose into miniature adults called froglets that are 1.5-2.0 cm (0.6-0.8 in) in length snout to vent .
+In about 10 to 14 weeks they metamorphose into miniature adults called froglets that are 1.5-2.0 cm (0.6-0.8 in) in length snout to vent .

 These frogs spend most of their time on the lowland floor of the rain forest, rarely climbing trees.
 Both sexes fight in aggressive wrestling matches, females over males and males over territories